xin-hedera/hedera-mirror-node/docs/development.md

-# Hedera Mirror Node Development Guide
+# Development Guide

-This document outlines the process to set up a development environment for the Hedera Mirror Node project.
+This document outlines the process to set up a development environment for the mirror node.
 It covers the required software, environment setup, IDE configurations, project compilation, and how to run tests.

 ## Prerequisites

-To contribute to the Hedera Mirror Node project, you need to install the following software and tools:
+To contribute to the mirror node project, you need to install the following software and tools:

 ### 1. **Java 21**

-Hedera Mirror Node requires **Java 21** or a later version for development.
+Requires **Java 21** or a later version for development.

 - **Install Java 21**: